Last updated on .

 Institute of Culture

 A couple blocks south of the plaza is the Institute of Culture (Instituto de Cultura).
-This small cultural center surrounds a courtyard and contains art exhibits and a small museum.
-Admission is free.
+This cultural center surrounds a courtyard and contains art exhibits and a small museum.
+It’s open daily except Sundays and admission is free (as of August 2024).

 The art exhibits contain some impressive pieces created by locals, including sculptures, drawings, paintings, and photos.